-This 1906 Swedish funeral card design is ingenious.
-It serves both as an invitation and a keepsake of the departed.
+This 1906 Swedish funeral card served as both an invitation to services and a keepsake of the departed.
 As seen below, the card folds in half.
 And then top folds to create a flap.
 The verso was then addressed and delivered to the person invited to the funeral.

 Swedish Funeral Card Translation

-Here’s my attempt at a translation of the funeral card for Maria Margareta Persson Larsson, with corrections courtesy of reader Stefan Lejman.
+I attempted a translation of the funeral card for Maria Margareta Persson Larsson, with corrections courtesy of blog reader Stefan Lejman.
 (Tack, Stefan!)

 our beloved mother